briancappello/py-yaml-fixtures/README.md

 factory = SQLAlchemyModelFactory(session, models)
 loader = FixturesLoader(factory, fixtures_dir=PY_YAML_FIXTURES_DIR)

-# to actually create all the fixtures in the database, we have to call
+# to create all the fixtures in the database, we have to call loader.create_all()
-# loader.create_all (it can also create only specific models by passing a list
-# of identifier strings)
 if __name__ == '__main__':
     loader.create_all(lambda identifier, model, created: print(
         '{action} {identifier}: {model}'.format(